jmtsharpe/CSScape/README.md

 ## Getting started

-To run this game, open the index.html file with your web browser or [try to escape](http://www.csscape.io) via the live version.
+To play this game [try to escape](http://www.csscape.io) via the live version.

 ## How to Play